HomeLatest NewsGovTechUP to set up IT parks for wooing investment

 Register Now →

-Dinesh Sharma, Minister for information and technology and deputy chief minister informed that a new dedicated policy is also on the cards.
-“Under the proposed policy, a 250 MW (IT power) centre industry is to be developed in the state to attract an investment of about Rs 20,000 crore.
+Dinesh Sharma, Minister for information and technology and deputy chief minister informed that a new dedicated is also on the cards.
+“Under the proposed policy, a 250 MW (IT power) data centre industry is to be developed in the state to attract an investment of about Rs 20,000 crore.
 At least three state-of-the-art private data centre parks will be set up,” Sharma said.

 He added, “The government had achieved its five-year target of attracting Rs 20,000 crore investment and providing three lakh jobs in the IT sector in only 3 years.”